deadlyvipers/dojo_rules/introduction.md

-this is an introduction about myself 2
+this is an introduction about myself my favorite path is the JavaScript one